Physiotherapy for Children

 What if my child is school-aged (6-18 years)?

-Following discharge from the preschool service, if your child has complex neuro-developmental needs, a consultation visit to see your child in school can be requested by a pediatrician or school-based health provider to address specific school-based concerns.
+Following discharge from the preschool service, if your child has complex neuro-developmental needs, a consultation visit to see your child in school can be requested by a pediatrician or school-based health provider to address specific school-based equipment concerns.

 Should my child do the exercises at home?